Hand cramps can occur for many reasons and cause significant discomfort in some people. They are typically the result of muscle spasms or injury.

 - thickened, tight and waxy skin on the back of the hand

-Controlling blood sugar levels may prevent a person with diabetes from developing diabetic stiff hand syndrome.
+Managing blood sugar levels and keeping them within target rangges may prevent a person with diabetes from developing diabetic stiff hand syndrome.

 Treatment options may include physical therapy, stretching, and exercises that promote hand flexibility and strength, such as throwing and catching a ball.